DanteTrb/DanteTrb.github.io/README.md

 ---

 > *Turning data into clinical insight, one step at a time.*
-> – Dante Trabassi, PhD Neuroscience @ Sapienza, AI-ML Scientist
+> – Dante Trabassi, PhD Neuroscience @ Sapienza, AI-ML Scientist, Biomedical Enginner